Balasaheb Mangulkar: Political career

-Mangulkar lost by a margin of 2,253 votes to Madan Yerawar of the BJP in the 2019 Maharashtra Legislative Assembly election.
+Balasaheb Mangulkar lost by a margin of 2,253 votes to Madan Yerawar of the BJP in the 2019 Maharashtra Legislative Assembly election.
 But he won the next election from Yavatmal representing Indian National Congress in the 2024 Maharashtra Legislative Assembly election.
 He polled 117,504 votes and defeated his nearest rival, Madan Madhukar Yerawar of the Bharatiya Janata Party, by a margin of 11,381 votes.